JannieI/canvas-workstation-V3/src/app/roadmap.md

 4. How is dataset stored - per Dashboard as more than one can be linked ..
 5.

 ## Near future
 1. Design and test layout of Canvas on a mobile device
 2. Sparklines
+3. Consider a Ribbon like Excel, which is customisable ..

 ## Later
 1. Add Filter AFTER Tranformation and pivot ...
 2. Expand filter to: In, Or, nested, etc ...
 If considered Really, Really necessary ...

 ## Maybe considered, not sure
 1. ETL process - there are products that does this already